AI

 Perhaps the most persistent challenge in software development—and the area most resistant to AI automation—is making systems work reliably with users in unpredictable real-world environments.
 Handling various user needs, unexpected behaviors, real-world system complexities, and resolving conflicts between competing requirements all require iteration, time, judgment, communication and management skills, prioritization intuitions, and adaptive problem-solving that current AI systems still cannot match.
 Product managers and engineers who excel at bridging this gap between theoretical implementation and practical reality are becoming increasingly valuable, as their expertise addresses the final mile problem that separates functioning code from successful products.

-Key challenges in software development include adapting to changing user needs, managing real-world system complexity, and resolving requirement conflicts between competing product demands.
+Graphic showing three major challenges in software development: adapting to diverse user needs, handling real-world system complexity, and resolving conflicting product requirements.

 Bridging The Context Gap for Data Teams with Ask-y